DaeLeonFlucas/post-install-config/README.md

 <h2>Configure SLA Plans</h2>
 <p>
-The purpose of the SLA Plan is to provide a length of time in which the help desk Administrator expects tickets to be closed.
-To create new SLA plans, navigate to the Admin Panel then go to Manage -> SLA, and click on 'Add New SLA Plan'.
+The SLA Plan serves to specify the expected timeframe within which the help desk Administrator aims to resolve tickets.
+To create new SLA plans, go to the Admin Panel, then navigate to Manage -> SLA, and click on Add New SLA Plan.
 </p>
 <p>
 <img src="https://imgur.com/4vdq2E4.png" height="70%" width="70%" alt="osTicket"/>
 </p>
 <p>
-We will create three separate SLA plans with different specifications for low-, medium-, and high-severity tickets.
-Create each SLA Plan with the following specifications:
+We will establish three distinct SLA plans, each with different specifications for low-, medium-, and high-severity tickets.
+Create each SLA Plan according to the following details:

 1.)
 SEV-A with 1 hour Grace Period, 24/7 schedule